yogi1967/MoneydancePythonScripts/source/net_account_balances/net_account_balances_readme.txt

     NOTE: All the date options are dynamic and will auto adjust, except 'Custom' dates which remain as you set them

+PARALLEL BALANCES:
+    - Selecting any of the following options will trigger parallel balance operations for that row, for all accounts ... used by that row: Balance asof date; Income/Expense date range; Cost Basis / Unrealised Gains; incl.
+Reminders

+    - The sequence of harvesting data / calculating balances for rows using parallel balances is as follows:
+        # 1. per row, gather all selected accounts along with all child/sub accounts...
+        # 2. if Income/Expense dates requested, then harvest related I/E txns...
+        # 3. convert the harvested I/E txn table into account balances...
+        # 4. for all accounts / balances not derived by steps 2 & 3, calculate balance asof dates (where requested)...
+        # 5. for all accounts / balances not derived by steps 2, 3 & 4, harvest remaining Account's real balance(s)...
+        # 6. replace balance(s) with cost basis / unrealised gains on security accounts (where requested)...
+        # 7. for all accounts selected, add reminder txn/balances upto the reminder's asof date (where requested).

+    - NOTE: For the Summary Screen (Home Page), only selected accounts use parallel balances...
+            But when using the configuration GUI, then all Accounts for the viewed row will use parallel balances...

+    - WARNING: Parallel operations calculate by sweeping through transactions and calculating balances from scratch Balance asof dates & I/E date ranges harvest transactions...
+               Future reminders are forward calculated...
+               Cost Basis / Unrealised Gains sweep Buy/Sell txns...
+               Remaining real balances, sweep accounts and uses the Account's real stored balance(s) ALL THIS CAN POTENTIALLY BE CPU CONSUMING.
+Do not use the widget for heavy reporting purposes!
+               No harm will be caused, but these rows may take a few seconds to calculate / appear....

 >> DON'T FORGET TO SAVE CHANGES! <<